-- Outcome from the Supervisory Review and Evaluation Process (SREP) is now finalised and has led to a increase in the individual solvency need for the Nordea Bank Danmark Group from 10.8% to 13.7%, for Nordea Bank Danmark A/S from 10.8% to 12.5% and for Nordea Kredit Realkreditaktieselskab from 10.0% to 11.4%. - The increased requirements mainly relate to add-ons due to SREP for inadequate second line of defence and its involvement in the governance of the IRB system and modelling.
-Included is also an add-on for operational risk from inspections relating to IT and key processes. - The bank acknowledges the deficiencies and has already started to implement mitigating actions.
-The ambition is that these mitigations to a high degree will be in place by the first quarter 2016.
-It is then up to the college of supervisors to decide when the add-ons will be removed. - The Nordea Bank Danmark Group and its individual legal entities are well capitalised at end-Q3 2015 and have access to available capital from Nordea Bank AB (publ), the parent company of the Nordea Bank Danmark Group, if necessary. - The CET1 ratio for the Nordea Bank Danmark Group was 14.3% (Q2 2015: 15.0%). - The Nordea Bank Danmark Group and its legal entities conduct capital adequacy stress testing in collaboration with the Nordea Group to ensure that adequate capital is available within the Nordea Bank Danmark Group and its parent company in the event of, for instance, severe credit losses or
+- The outcome from the Supervisory Review and Evaluation Process (SREP) led to a change in the ISN ratio in Q3 2015 due to increases in the Pillar 1 risk and inclusion of additional Pillar 2 add-ons.
+The default contagion risk, previously allocated to Pillar 1 other risks, has been isolated for a number of customers, implying that REA (Pillar 1) has returned to the level from Q2 2015.
+The remaining default contagion risk, included in the credit risk, is offset by improved credit quality. - Since the Pillar 2 risk has slightly increased due to an increase in the reported Pillar 2 market risk combined with the SREP related add-ons, this results in an increased ISN ratio as of end-Q4 2015. - The ISN level for Nordea Bank Danmark increased 0.5 % from 13.7% to 14.2% and the ISN level in Nordea Bank A/S increased from 12.5% to 12.9%.
+ISN level in Nordea Realkredit remains at 11.4%. - The SREP add-ons relates to inadequate second line of defence and its involvement in the governance of the IRB system and modelling.
+Included is also an add-on for operational risk from inspections relating to IT and key processes. - The Nordea Bank Danmark Group and its individual legal entities are well capitalised at end-Q4 2015 and have access to available capital from Nordea Bank AB (publ), the parent company of the Nordea Bank Danmark Group, if necessary. - The CET1 ratio for the Nordea Bank Danmark Group was 15.2% (Q3 2015:14.3%).

-- changes in regulatory capital requirements.
-Stress testing is also made using Finanstilsynets scenarios and methods. - Nordea Bank Danmark has been appointed as being a systemically important financial institution (SIFI) in Denmark.
-This will require Nordea Bank Danmark to hold a 2% SIFI buffer (SRB buffer) for Nordea Bank Danmark A/S, Nordea Kredit Realkreditaktieselskab and the Nordea Bank Danmark Group.
-Due to the transition rule the actual buffer will be 0.4% in 2015.
-The buffer has to be applied to all exposure both domestic and international and has to be fulfilled with common equity tier 1 instruments.
+The Nordea Bank Danmark Group and its legal entities conduct capital adequacy stress testing in collaboration with the Nordea Group to ensure that adequate capital is available within the Nordea Bank Danmark Group and its parent company in the event of, for instance, severe credit losses or changes in regulatory capital requirements.
+Stress testing is also made using Finanstilsynets scenarios and methods.